trust-mfn-berlin/animals-as-objects/vault/story.of-microbes-and-planets.md

 </figcaption>

-[^1]: See Hays, James D., John Imbrie, and Nicholas J. Shackleton.
+[^1]: See James D. Hays, John Imbrie, and Nicholas J. Shackleton.
 “Variations in the Earth’s Orbit: Pacemaker of the Ice Ages”. _Science_ 194 (1976): 1121-1132. https://doi.org/10.1126/science.194.4270.1121.

 [^2]: While in their lifetime the work of these scientists remained marginal – also due to linguistic, intellectual, and later even ideological barriers – their impact on later developments of the technosciences is beginning to be recognised.
-See, for the case of Winogradsky: Attenborough, Frederick.
-“The monad and the nomad: medical microbiology and the politics and possibilities of the mobile microbe”. _cultural geographies_ 18, no. 1 (2011): 91-114; and for the case of Dokuchaev: Bertoni, Filippo.
+See, for the case of Winogradsky: Frederick Attenborough.
+“The Monad and the Nomad: Medical Microbiology and the Politics and Possibilities of the Mobile Microbe”. _Cultural Geographies_ 18, no. 1 (2011): 91-114; and for the case of Dokuchaev: Filippo Bertoni.
 “Soiling Mars: ‘To Boldly Grow Where No Plant Has Grown Before’?”
-In _Thinking with Soils: Material Politics and Social Theory_, ed. by Juan Francisco Salazar et al. London: Bloomsbury Publishing (2020): 107.
+In _Thinking with Soils: Material Politics and Social Theory_, Juan Francisco Salazar et al (eds.).
+London: Bloomsbury Publishing (2020): 107.

-[^3]: To learn more on the impact of cybernetics, see Pickering, Andrew. _The cybernetic brain_.
+[^3]: To learn more on the impact of cybernetics, see Andrew Pickering. _The Cybernetic Brain_.
 Chicago: University of Chicago Press, 2010; or watch “Sketches of Another Future: An Interview with Andrew Pickering”. _Sistemas Sociales_, YouTube, 24.03.2014. https://www.youtube.com/watch?v=juGIXi6Lyek (03.01.2022).

-[^4]: To learn more about the history of biogeochemistry, see Bianchi, T.S.
-“The evolution of biogeochemistry: revisited”. _Biogeochemistry_ 154, (2021): 141-181. https://doi.org/10.1007/s10533-020-00708-0
+[^4]: To learn more about the history of biogeochemistry, see T.S.
+Bianchi.
+“The Evolution of Biogeochemistry: Revisited”. _Biogeochemistry_ 154, (2021): 141-181. https://doi.org/10.1007/s10533-020-00708-0

 [^5]: George Evelyn Hutchinson, considered one of the founders of ecology, famously carried out some important experiments using a small lake called “Linsley Pond”.
-To learn more about her, see Zimmer, Carl.
-“The Human Lake”. _National Geographic Online_, 31.03.2011. https://www.nationalgeographic.com/science/article/the-human-lake (03.01.2022); and Martin, Laura J. “G. Evelyn Hutchinson’s Exultation in Natural History.” _American Scientist_, 2016. https://www.americanscientist.org/article/g-evelyn-hutchinsons-exultation-in-natural-history (03.01.2022).
+To learn more about him, see Carl Zimmer.
+“The Human Lake”. _National Geographic Online_, 31.03.2011. https://www.nationalgeographic.com/science/article/the-human-lake (03.01.2022); and Laura J. Martin.
+“G. Evelyn Hutchinson’s Exultation in Natural History.” _American Scientist_, 2016. https://www.americanscientist.org/article/g-evelyn-hutchinsons-exultation-in-natural-history (03.01.2022).

 [^6]: On the deep relations between outer space and the global ocean still influencing current technosciences, see Stefan Helmreich. _Alien Ocean_.
 Oakland: University of California Press, 2009.

-[^7]: Some of these important collections, for instance, are part of the Museum für Naturkunde Berlin’s mineralogical collection, and are studied in its geochemical and microanalytical labs, see “Geochemical and Microanalytical Laboratories”. _Museum für Naturkunde Berlin_, no date. https://www.museumfuernaturkunde.berlin/en/science/geochemical-and-microanalytical-laboratories (03.01.2022); and “Rock and Ore Collection”. _Museum für Naturkunde Berlin_, no date. https://www.museumfuernaturkunde.berlin/en/science/rock-and-ore-collection (03.01.2022).
+[^7]: Some of these important collections, for instance, are part of the mineralogical collection at the Museum für Naturkunde Berlin and are studied in its geochemical and microanalytical labs, see “Geochemical and Microanalytical Laboratories”. _Museum für Naturkunde Berlin_, no date. https://www.museumfuernaturkunde.berlin/en/science/geochemical-and-microanalytical-laboratories (03.01.2022); and “Rock and Ore Collection”. _Museum für Naturkunde Berlin_, no date. https://www.museumfuernaturkunde.berlin/en/science/rock-and-ore-collection (03.01.2022).

-[^8]: For more on the history of this milestone article and its authors, see Maslin, Mark.
-“Tying celestial mechanics to Earth’s ice ages”. _Physics Today_ 73, no. 5, 48 (2020). https://physicstoday.scitation.org/doi/10.1063/PT.3.4474 (03.01.2022); and Morford, Stacy.
+[^8]: For more on the history of this milestone article and its authors, see Mark Maslin.
+“Tying celestial mechanics to Earth’s Ice Ages”. _Physics Today_ 73, no. 5, 48 (2020). https://physicstoday.scitation.org/doi/10.1063/PT.3.4474 (03.01.2022); and Stacy Morford.
 “John Imbrie: A Pioneer of Paleoceanography”. _State of the Planet_, Columbia Climate School, 19.05.2016, https://news.climate.columbia.edu/2016/05/19/john-imbrie-a-pioneer-of-paleoceanography/ (03.01.2022).

-[^9]: To learn more about the Gaia hypothesis, see Radford, Tim.
-“James Lovelock at 100: the Gaia saga continues”. _Nature_ 570 (25.06.2019): 441-442. https://www.nature.com/articles/d41586-019-01969-y (03.01.2022); or watch “Gaia Hypothesis – James Lovelock”. _Naked Science_, YouTube, 21.05.2014. https://www.youtube.com/watch?v=GIFRg2skuDI (03.01.2022).
+[^9]: To learn more about the Gaia hypothesis, see Tim Radford.
+“James Lovelock at 100: The Gaia Saga Continues”. _Nature_ 570 (25.06.2019): 441-442. https://www.nature.com/articles/d41586-019-01969-y (03.01.2022); or watch “Gaia Hypothesis – James Lovelock”. _Naked Science_, YouTube, 21.05.2014. https://www.youtube.com/watch?v=GIFRg2skuDI (03.01.2022).

-[^10]: To learn more about Lynn Margulis, see Lake, J. “Lynn Margulis (1938–2011).” _Nature_ 480 (2011): 458. https://doi.org/10.1038/480458a.
+[^10]: To learn more about Lynn Margulis, see J. Lake.
+“Lynn Margulis (1938-2011).” _Nature_ 480 (2011): 458. https://doi.org/10.1038/480458a.
 Fore more on Margulis’ view of Gaia, see “Gaia is a Though Bitch”. _Edge_, 05.01.1996. https://www.edge.org/conversation/lynn_margulis-chapter-7-gaia-is-a-tough-bitch.
 (03.01.2022).

-[^11]: To get a better sense of these dynamics, see Royte, Elizabeth.
+[^11]: To get a better sense of these dynamics, see Elizabeth Royte.
 “Attack of the Microbiologists”. _New York Times Magazine_, 14.01.1996. https://www.nytimes.com/1996/01/14/magazine/attack-of-the-microbiologists.html (03.01.2022).

 [^12]: Diatoms are also featured in the video about the [[material.lamont-doherty-collection]].